Ease of Use

 Annotation style programming (Spring Boot, Quarkus, Micronaut, etc.) are not the only way to write web services in Java if they're not your thing (though they do make things a lot more convenient).
 Spark and Helidon SE offer a more imperative style of programming for example.
 Source: over 2 years ago

 XML is pretty rare in Java code written this side of 2010.
 Not that it doesn't exist, but the whole spring mess is not something you really have to touch to set something up in Java.
 I usually enjoy Spark[1] for bootstrapping a simple REST-like interface.
 There are other options, but in general, you don't really need glue-languages at all if you stray away from old-fashioned EE-style frameworks.
-[1]... - Source: Hacker News / over 2 years ago
+[1]... - Source: Hacker News / almost 3 years ago

 I can't stand any magic, it always inevitably feels like a massive liability to me and always bites me in the ass sooner or later.
 I use http://sparkjava.com in my projects.
 It's as tiny as web frameworks get, it only handles routing and request/response, and you get to do everything else manually.
 Only thing I had to hack into it was response streaming.
-The one most internally convoluted and enterprise-y... - Source: Hacker News / over 2 years ago
+The one most internally convoluted and enterprise-y... - Source: Hacker News / about 3 years ago

 When I first heard of the term "web application", I started trying to download/install and play with GlassFish and Tomcat and JBoss, etc. When one seemed too complicated I'd jump to the next.
 There were jars and wars and admin panels and endless configuration.
 Total mind-fuck.
 I never got the hang of them.
 The next time I visited web apps, Jetty was around and seemed way smoother in comparison.
-Microsoft's IIS... - Source: Hacker News / almost 3 years ago
+Microsoft's IIS... - Source: Hacker News / about 3 years ago

 I use http://sparkjava.com in my hobby project.
 It mostly does what I want, but I had to hack it a bit to be able to stream responses. - Source: Hacker News / over 3 years ago